Southwest Corporate Fact Sheet

 - The shortest daily Southwest flight is between Austin (AUS) and Houston Hobby (HOU) (148 miles).
 The longest daily Southwest flight is between Baltimore-Washington (BWI) and Seattle (SEA)

-- During 2013, 80 percent of our passenger revenues were booked via southwest.com, swabiz.com, and airtran.com.
+- During second quarter 2014, 78 percent of our passenger revenues were booked via southwest.com, swabiz.com, and airtran.com.

 - More than 18 million people subscribe to Southwest’s weekly Click ‘N Save e-mails.

-- During 2013, 81 percent of Southwest Customers checked in online or at a kiosk.
+- During second quarter 2014, 81 percent of Southwest Customers checked in online or at a kiosk.

 - Southwest was the first airline to establish a home page on the Internet.
 Initially, five Employees comprised Southwest’s web site development team, and the site took about nine months to create.